Technologies for Learning Remotely

 - Tips for attending class in Zoom

 - Loom (record your camera, microphone, and desktop simultaneously, then share your video on the Loom platform.
 And it's free to students and teachers.)

 - Screencastomatic (capture any area of your computer screen, add narration and video)

 Tools that make it easy to work with others.

-- HCC uses Google G Suite.
-Google Docs, Sheets, and Slides are very similar to Word, Excel, and Powerpoint, and can be easily accessed online and shared with others.
+- HCC uses Google Workspace.
+Google Docs, Sheets, and Slides are very similar to Word, Excel, and PowerPoint, and can be easily accessed online and shared with others.
 Google Drive provides file storage that can be private or shared, and files can also be accessed wherever you have an internet connection.

 - In addition, all students have access to FREE Microsoft 365 at https://portal.office.com (More information on the Help Desk Page under "Free Microsoft Office!"